Written by Robin Harford

 Foraging is a fascinating skill that both deepens our relationship to nature and empowers our health.
 This article shares some interesting plants you can forage here in the UK.

 Foraging is a wonderful way to connect both with nature, and nourish our health.
 A useful link with images that can help with identification as well as botanical information is Wild Flower Finder.
-Here Robin Harford shares some edible plants you can safely harvest from the wild.
+Here Robin Harford shares some edible plants you can safely harvest from the wild in September.

 Alexanders (Smyrnium olusatrum)

 In September, the hidden spice chest of the hedgerow begins to reveal itself.

 Alexanders, a carrot family member, is a mainly coastal plant.
 However, it is slowly making its way inland.

 Some authorities suggest Alexanders arrived in Britain as a result of the Romans.
 Records show they did use it as a vegetable and medicinal herb (1).